 In the years since the Sept.
-11 terrorist attacks, the FBI has routinely relied on undercover operations similar to the one that led to the arrest of Christopher Lee Cornell, also known as Raheel Mahrus Ubaydah, on Wednesday.
+11 terrorist attacks, the FBI has routinely relied on undercover operations similar to the one that led to the arrest of Samy Mohamed Hamzeh in Milwaukee this week.

 THE FBI'S POSITION:

-The FBI sees such sting operations as vital tools in preventing acts of terrorism and appropriate to use against those who have expressed an inclination toward violence.
-The targets come to the attention of the authorities in varied ways, sometimes through information from a confidential FBI informant or because of online writings that promote jihad or profess allegiance to terrorist groups.
+The FBI sees sting operations as vital tools in preventing acts of terrorism and appropriate to use against those who have expressed an inclination toward violence.
+The targets come to the attention of the authorities in various ways, sometimes through information from a confidential FBI informant or via online writings that promote jihad or profess allegiance to terrorist groups.

 HOW THE STINGS WORK:

 Typically, undercover agents pose as conspirators and discuss terror plots and targets with suspects.
 Arrests are often made immediately after the person is provided with weapons or what he believes to be explosives.
 Federal authorities say the targets often have opportunities to back out of the plot.